damienbiabiany/facebook-clone/README.md

-—-Mettre à jour node.js —
+## Mettre à jour node.js:

 ERROR:
 The engine "node" is incompatible with this module.
 Expected version "^12.19.0 || ^14.15.0 || ^16.13.0".
 Got "16.10.0"
 error Found incompatible module.

-current node version
+Get the current node version:

-node -v ==> v16.10.0
+  node -v
+  v16.10.0

------ update node js ---
+update node js ---
 Go to node official website and node js installer will automatically update the local version of node

-Why keeps node always updates  ?

-—--- NextAuth.js —--
+## NextAuth.js packages
 Current version of NextAuth.js for the project:  ^4.3.1

 Documentation: